antoine-tran/SCTools/README.md

 It has been tested on a Hadoop cluster running on Cloudera CDH5.1.0 (Hadoop 2.3.0), Terrier 4.0 and StreamCorpus v0.3.0.

-###### Install and Run ######

-1. After compiling using Maven compile task, you need to configure Terrier in Hadoop settings (see [here](http://terrier.org/docs/v4.0/hadoop_configuration.html)).
+1. Configuration: After compiling using Maven compile task, you need to configure Terrier in Hadoop settings (see [here](http://terrier.org/docs/v4.0/hadoop_configuration.html)).
 The most important values are the index path ("terrier.index.path") and collection path ("collection.spec").
 To index StreamCorpus collection, please specify the Terrier API for StreamCorpus collection class with the value as follows:

      <code> trec.collection.class=de.l3s.streamcorpus.StreamCorpusCollection</code>

-2. Run with the run-jars.sh script:
+2. Run: Run with the run-jars.sh script:

 <code> sh run-jars.sh bin/sctools-[VERSION].jar de.l3s.streamcorpus.mapreduce.TerrierIndexing</code>

-Massive Entity Annotation:
+###### Massive Entity Annotation: ######
 ==========

 Annotating massively the StreamCorpus documents with state-of-the-art named entity disambiguation algorithms such as TagMe or WikiMiner.
 It relies on great annotation toolkit [Dexter](http://dexter.isti.cnr.it)